Skip to content

 Platform Specifics

 iOS and Android tackle remote attestation differently.
-This page provides a high-level overview of the general concepts each platform uses and how they differ.
+This page provides a high-level overview of each platform’s concepts and how they differ.

 Android (Key & App/ID Attestation)